Judy (dog): Post war and awards

 She was interviewed by the BBC for their radio coverage of the London Victory Celebrations of 1946 on 8 June and her barks were broadcast around the world as part of the programme In Town Tonight.
 The pair appeared at the "Stars of Blitz and Battlefront" event held at Wembley Stadium, in front of over 82,000 spectators along with fellow Dickin Medal winner Rob.
 The two dogs had become friendly at various events where they appeared together, and at Wembley when a Borzoi bit Judy backstage, Rob came to her defence.
 In response, the Borzoi's appearance was cancelled.

 Frank and Judy spent the year after the war visiting the relatives of PoWs who had not survived; Frank remarked that Judy always seemed to give a comforting presence.
 They raised money for charities and appeared at dog shows throughout the country.
 Upon meeting David Niven, he remarked that she was the "loveliest bitch he had ever clapped eyes on".
 On 22 July 1946, the pair were demobilised.
 Frank took Judy home to Portsmouth.

 On 10 May 1948, the pair left to work on a government-funded groundnut food scheme in East Africa.
 There was some difficulty in getting permission for Judy to travel, and it was feared that she and Williams would be split up.
 This issue was promoted in the Evening Standard, and after the involvement of William Lever, 2nd Viscount Leverhulme, permission was given for Judy to travel with Williams.
 She had a third and final litter of puppies during her time in Africa.
 After two years there, Judy was discovered to have a mammary tumour; an operation removed the growth, but a tetanus infection soon set in, and she was euthanized on 17 February 1950 at the age of nearly 14.
 She was buried in her RAF jacket, with her campaign medals, the Pacific Star, the 1939–1945 Star, and the Defence Medal.
-Frank spent two months building a granite and marble memorial in her memory, which included a plaque that told of her life story.
+Frank built a monument with a metal plaque that described Judy’s life.
 The memorial, in Nachingwea, had lost its plaque and was in disrepair by 2016.
+The church of St. Andrew’s in Stapleford, Cambridgeshire, which has a 40 year link with a sister church in Nachingwea, Tanzania and is involved with many projects in the area, held a public appeal for the funding of a new plaque.
+In 2018, the new plaque was installed and the memorial to Judy fully restored.